Fruity Greek Yogurt Smoothie

 A few weeks ago, Chobani (grab some coupons here!) was nice enough to send me a generous sampling of their larger sized yogurts to try out.
 I always pick up large containers of their plain non fat Greek yogurt, but usually only stick to the single servings of their flavored ones.
 Having the resealable larger sized ones in the fridge constantly tempted me to add some to my smoothies, or even to spoon some over my waffle as a topping along with some berries.
 These days, there are so many recipes that include Greek yogurt, the options are endless.
 I even went a little crazy and baked up a version of these Peach Yogurt Muffins for my kids (I really need to do that more often, why oh why don’t I like to bake?).

-This smoothie was a perfect post workout snack for me, but also would be a nice treat to take on the afternoon drive to pick up the kids from school.
+This Fruity Greek Yogurt Smoothie was a perfect post workout snack for me, but also would be a nice treat to take on the afternoon drive to pick up the kids from school.
 Smoothies are great any time of day.

 More smoothie love:

 (This is not a sponsored post.
 Chobani provided me with a generous sampling of their product, but it’s a product I’ve been buying for years.
 My opinions are always my own.)

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!

 There are affiliate links in this post.
 I make small earnings through any purchases made through these links.
 Thank you for supporting Aggie’s Kitchen!